-The Sub-fund is inherently exposed to counterparty risk concerning all assets on the balance sheet.
-For the various assets with a substantial financial interest, the following can be explained:
+The Sub-Sub-fund is inherently exposed to counterparty risk concerning all assets on the balance sheet For the various assets with a substantial financial interest, the following can be explained:

-- Investments in listed securities are held by The Bank of New York Mellon, which serves as the custodian. - For the counterparty risk related to investments in investment funds, we refer to the annual report of the respective investment fund. - Cash and cash equivalents are held with banks that generally have at least an investment-grade rating.
+- Investments in securities are held at the Bank of New York Mellon, which fulfills the custody role. - For the counterparty risk related to investments in investment funds, we refer to the annual report of the respective investment fund. - · Cash and cash equivalents are held with banks that generally have at least an investment-grade rating.